AirShow San Diego

 AirShow San Diego (formerly Wings over Gillespie) was an air show usually held during the first weekend of June at Gillespie Field in El Cajon, California.
 It was conducted by the San Diego wing (Air Group One) of the Commemorative Air Force.
 It is a regular stop for many "warbirds" that make the airshow circuit each year, including the CAF's B-17 Flying Fortress Sentimental Journey.
 In recent years the air show has shown a larger number of flying demonstrations at what was at one time a mostly static air show.

+The annual airshow had been cancelled since 2016 due to rising costs of putting on such an event.
+There are still many "warbirds" that fly in and out of Gillespie every week, however there is no permanent schedule for these flights.